Kaybarax/todo-list-turborepo/.devcontainer/README.md

 # Development Container Configuration

-This directory contains the development container configuration for the Todo App monorepo.
-The devcontainer provides a fully configured development environment with all necessary tools and dependencies.
+This directory contains a comprehensive development container configuration for the Todo App monorepo.
+The devcontainer provides a fully configured, enterprise-grade development environment with all necessary tools for full-stack and blockchain development.

+## 🎯 Key Accomplishments

+### Complete Development Environment
+- **Multi-Language Support**: Node.js 20, Rust, Python 3.11 for all development needs
+- **Blockchain Tools**: Solana CLI, Anchor framework, and Rust toolchain pre-installed
+- **DevOps Integration**: Docker-in-Docker, kubectl, Helm, and Minikube ready
+- **Database Tools**: MongoDB and Redis clients with connection helpers

+### Advanced IDE Integration
+- **50+ VS Code Extensions**: Curated extensions for all technologies in the stack
+- **Debugging Configurations**: Pre-configured debugging for all applications
+- **IntelliSense**: Complete TypeScript, React, Rust, and Solidity support
+- **Testing Integration**: Jest, Playwright, and blockchain testing frameworks

+### Automation & Productivity
+- **Post-Create Scripts**: Automated environment setup and dependency installation
+- **Shell Customization**: Enhanced bash/zsh with development aliases and functions
+- **Port Forwarding**: Automatic forwarding for all development services
+- **Development Helpers**: Custom commands for common development tasks

 ## Features